JAMB 2026: Full List of 23 Items Prohibited in the UTME Hall

 She said he demanded N70,000 from each candidate and claimed he could stop the cancellation of their registrations because he was allegedly “in contact” with the board.

-The Board stated that the claim was false and designed to exploit fear among candidates whose details were already compromised.
+The board stated that the claim was false and designed to exploit fear among candidates whose details were already compromised.

-JAMB: Court sends young man to prison for three years
+JAMB: Court jails man for three years

 The court held that the offence struck at the credibility of public examinations and required firm punishment.